 Defining Your Goal

-To define your goal, you need to figure out what your intention is.
+To define your goal, you need to determine your intention.
 You should know yourself well enough to know whether you want to learn how to play the guitar, start studying a language, become fit, learn to code, etc.

-Once you’ve decided on your ultimate goal, then go back to defining it again and again until you’re happy with it (in other words, write down everything you think).
-Goals are like milestones – they are landmarks that mark progress towards our final destination.
+Once you’ve decided on your ultimate goal, go back to defining it repeatedly until you’re happy with it (in other words, write down everything you think).
+Goals are like milestones – they are landmarks that mark progress toward our final destination.

 Each milestone has its value, which will depend on the goal itself.
 So if the goal is playing the guitar, maybe the first milestone would be ‘learning the basics,’ and perhaps once you reach that point, your next milestone might be ‘practicing simple songs.’

 The more time you spend researching what you want to learn, the easier it will be to follow the learning cycle.
 You can use books, documentaries, blogs, articles online, and even videos.

 The internet is a wonderland of knowledge; you can probably find all sorts of information on anything.
 But don’t stop at finding free resources; pay attention to the credibility of any source you read about.
 If a website looks trustworthy, try to check it out first before reading more.

 Also, look at previous work someone else has done; there are bound to be references to past attempts at solving a problem that matches up with the current situation.

 Having the right resources is integral for learning.
 You need to make sure you have the right tools for the job.
 That’s why the research is so integral; it’ll help you identify what resources you need before learning.